 When budget deliberations resume, Wisconsin Sea Grant can demonstrate over and over the merit of its efforts and how it puts those dollars to good use.
 There are numbers: From 2018 to 2020, Wisconsin Sea Grant received $4.1 million in core federal dollars that were matched by $2 million in state investment.
 That leveraged investments of $4.5 million in additional state, federal and outside funding.

 Currently, federal funds are supporting 12 new Wisconsin Sea Grant research projects, three education projects and dozens of outreach efforts happening from a base on six Wisconsin campuses.
 Initiatives include addressing the “forever” chemicals PFAS, research and outreach about marine debris and the transfer of skills and knowledge to the state’s growing $21 million-aquaculture industry.

 We are deeply grateful for the confidence Congress and President Biden have shown in Sea Grant’s promise and delivery, particularly in the areas of resiliency, emerging contaminants, marine debris and addressing the needs of underserved communities.

-We are deeply grateful for the confidence members of Congress have shown in our ability to make a difference in coastal communities and on behalf of the Great Lakes themselves.
-The two successive years of proposed elimination had sparked an outpouring of support for Sea Grant.
-Many stakeholders, partners, collaborators and friends spoke up about the value of the program when it comes to Wisconsin’s Great Lakes communities.
-They know full well that Sea Grant funds lakes Michigan and Superior research, and the application of the research to ensure the sustainable use of these crown jewels that underpin the quality of life and economy of our state.
-We are also deeply grateful for that confidence in our work.
+Finally, and just as importantly, we are deeply grateful to those we serve, along with partners, collaborators and friends who offer an outpouring of support for our work.
+You know full well that Wisconsin Sea Grant funds lakes Michigan and Superior research, and the application of the research to ensure the sustainable use of these crown jewels that underpin the quality of life and economy of our state.